Steve Smith (cricketer): Youth and domestic career

+During his junior years of cricket, Smith's role was primarily batting all-rounder, bowling fast-medium until the age of 15 before switching to leg-spin.
+In 2007, Smith temporarily left Australia to play cricket in England, where he played club cricket for Sevenoaks Vine in the Kent Cricket League.
+His outstanding performances for Sevenoaks resulted in being selected to play for Surrey County's second XI.

 Smith was a member of the Australian team at the 2008 Under-19 Cricket World Cup in Malaysia.
 In the tournament he scored 114 runs and took seven wickets in four matches.

 Smith made his first-class debut for New South Wales against Western Australia at the SCG on 25 January 2008.
-He scored 33 in his only innings as New South Wales defeated Western Australia outright.
+He scored 33 runs in his only innings as New South Wales defeated Western Australia.
 He was part of the New South Wales team that won the 2009 Twenty20 Champions League.
-In the final against Trinidad and Tobago at Hyderabad, Smith made 33 with the bat and took two wickets.
+In the final against Trinidad and Tobago at Hyderabad, Smith delivered an all-round performance, scoring 33 runs with the bat and taking two wickets.

 By the end of the 2009–10 domestic season, Smith had a first-class batting average of over 50 after 13 first-class matches.
 While his first-class bowling average in the high forties was not as impressive, his bowling appeared to be steadily improving following some well-publicised mentoring and praise from Shane Warne.
 In the final match of the season he took 7 for 64 in the second innings against South Australia.

+In October 2013, Smith as captain and No.3 batsman, led NSW to their first One-Day Final for the first time since 2006 when they beat South Australia.
+In the 2013–14 Ryobi One-Day Cup Final against Queensland, Smith scored 61 runs, after QLD elected to bowl first.
+NSW reached a total of 317, and QLD chased it down in the final over with 5 balls left to spare in the match.

+In March 2014, Smith batting No.3, scored 75 and 103 not out to lead NSW to draw against Western Australia in the 2013-14 Sheffield Shield final in Canberra.
+NSW finished 1st in the season so they claimed the title, for the first time since 2007-08.

+In 2014–15, Smith did not feature in the 2014-15 domestic season, due to international commitments.